nortikin/sverchok/docs/lessons_01.rst

 Lesson 01
 ---------

-Nodes covered in this lesson: ``Math, Vector In, Float, Range Float, Viewer Draw, Stethoschope``.
+Nodes covered in this lesson: ``Math, Vector In, Float, Range Float, Viewer Draw, Stethoschope, Formula``.

 Let's make a set of 4 vectors and combine them to represent a plane.
 I'll use the Trigonometric concept of the `unit-circle` to get coordinates which are `0.5 PI appart`.